AkshayNailwal/journal/README.md

     -> 3. Logout
     -> 4. Exit

-    **Notes
+    **Notes**
-    -> If a screen appears to be just hanged press enter two three time to continue -> All the other in app instructions will be presented on screen
+    -> If a screen appears to be just hanged press enter two-three time to continue -> All the other in app instructions will be presented on screen

 4. Maximum users allowed are 10 ( As of what i was not sure about)